HOME

 • Anna and Hannah were names that were commonly interchanged

-• St Timothys, Roxborough was the church that William's brother, Samuel and his wife, Mary Ann Law Land, attended and where their children were baptized, wed and buried.
+• St Timothys, Roxborough was the church that William's brother, Sam and his wife, Mary Ann Law Land, attended and where their children were baptized, wed and buried.

 Birth: circa 1873 in "America" - most likely Philadelphia.